UNCW athletes taking advantage of endorsement deals

 Tama Tea has extended offers to all UNCW athletes.
 They only support the athletes during their season, but representatives from Tama Tea said they’re looking forward to where these endorsement and sponsorship deals can take student athletes in the business world.

-Bass said only a hand full of athletes have really jumped into the sponsorship game so far, but he anticipates more deals happening in the near future as the school year picks up.
+Bass said only a handful of athletes have really jumped into the sponsorship game so far, but he anticipates more deals happening in the near future as the school year picks up.

 He hopes athletes benefit in more than just financial ways.
 “It allows kids to get a real-life experience, what it’s like when they get their degree and their playing days are over and they’re learning to work with other people,” said Bass.
 He also added that the athletic department will “support any and all of our student athletes as they expand their financial horizons here in the future.”